jedahan/hypermac/readme.md

    `system_startup.dsk` Boot off of here if you want

    `system_additions.dsk` Required when installing System 6 to a new hard drive

-   * `020M.dsk`

-   This is the current working image.
-Latest development is done here.

    * utilities/